dfinity/wg-identity-authentication/topics/icrc_29_window_post_message_transport.md

 When sending messages, the `targetOrigin` parameter must be set to the origin of the signer or relying party window.

 The relying party may close the signer window in between interactions.
 After sending a message, the relying party should wait for the signer to send a response before closing the window.
+If the window is closed before the signer has sent a response, the relying party must not make any assumptions about the state of the request.

 ## Error Handling

 ### Unexpectedly Closed Window

 If the signer window is closed unexpectedly, the relying party should handle this as if it had received a `NOT_GRANTED` error.
-Closing the window does _not_ end the session, and the relying party can open a new window and continue the session.
+Closing the window does _not_ end the session (see  [ICRC-25 session](https://github.com/dfinity/wg-identity-authentication/blob/main/topics/icrc_25_signer_interaction_standard.md#sessions)), and the relying party can open a new window and continue the session.

 ### Invalid Messages